 Making phone calls and addressing letters

-Friends, leisure activities, clothing, and possessions
+Friends, leisure activities, sports

 Expressing likes, dislikes, and preferences

 Family relationships, marital status, pets

 Studying at a German university and student life

 Overview of the German-speaking countries

 Focused presentation of a German-speaking country or region